luminus-framework/luminus/resources/md/servers.md

 would not need to wrap it with the webjars middleware.

 ### Immutant Configuration
+Luminus used to using [Immutant](http://immutant.org/) as the default server, but now it defaults to Jetty.
+The following information is still applicable to using `+immutant`.

-Luminus defaults to using [Immutant](http://immutant.org/) as the default server.
-This server provides a number of options that are unique to it.
+The [Immutant](http://immutant.org/) server provides a number of options that are unique to it.

 Immutant allows setting the number of worker and IO threads using the `:worker-threads` and the `:io-threads` keys respectively.
 For example, we could update the default configuration as follows: